 c.
 1300, "off to one side;" mid-14c., "to or from the side;" late 14c., "away or apart from a normal direction or position, out of the way," from a- (1) "on" + side (n.).
-Noun sense of "words spoken so as to be (supposed) inaudible" is from 1727.
+The noun sense of "words spoken so as to be (supposed) inaudible" is from 1727.
 Middle English had asidely "on the side, indirectly" (early 15c.) and asideward "sideways, horizontal" (late 14c.).
-Used colloquially as a preposition from 1590s.
+It was used colloquially as a preposition from 1590s.

 prefix or inseparable particle, a conglomerate of various Germanic and Latin elements.

 In words derived from Old English, it commonly represents Old English an "on, in, into" (see on (prep.)), as in alive, above, asleep, aback, abroad, afoot, ashore, ahead, abed, aside, obsolete arank "in rank and file," etc., forming adjectives and adverbs from nouns, with the notion "in, at; engaged in."
 In this use it is identical to a (2).

 It also can represent Middle English of (prep.) "off, from," as in anew, afresh, akin, abreast.
 Or it can be a reduced form of the Old English past participle prefix ge-, as in aware.

 Or it can be the Old English intensive a-, originally ar- (cognate with German er- and probably implying originally "motion away from"), as in abide, arise, awake, ashamed, marking a verb as momentary, a single event.
 Such words sometimes were refashioned in early modern English as though the prefix were Latin (accursed, allay, affright are examples).

 In words from Romanic languages, often it represents reduced forms of Latin ad "to, toward; for" (see ad-), or ab "from, away, off" (see ab-); both of which by about 7c. had been reduced to a in the ancestor of Old French.
 In a few cases it represents Latin ex.